 The liquidity risk of the Funds is assessed with reference to liquidity of the underlying assets and securities.
-The Manager then establishes an appropriate application and redemption frequency for the Fund.
-The Fund invests predominantly in liquid investments and hence has daily applications and redemptions.
+The Manager then establishes an appropriate application and redemption frequency for the Funds.
+The Funds invest predominantly in liquid investments and hence have daily applications and redemptions.
 Market conditions and other factors can, however, change resulting in some assets becoming difficult to sell.
-Hence if the Fund were to experience liquidity problems or if major markets were closed, the Manager may defer or suspend redemptions for a period of time.
+Hence if a Fund were to experience liquidity problems or if major markets were closed, the Manager may defer or suspend redemptions for a period of time.